Particular/docs.particular.net/nservicebus/nhibernate/saga-concurrency.md

 As stated in [saga concurrency](/nservicebus/sagas/concurrency.md), the saga persistence system depends on the data access providing an optimistic approach to concurrency.
 With NHibernate this results in appending a `WHERE` clause containing all known values of saga data fields when doing `UPDATE`s.
 This ensures that the saga data is still in the same state as when it was read.

-This approach has a downside of very poor performance in high-contention scenarios where a single saga is accessed by multiple message-processing threads.
-These threads read the same saga state and process their messages but only one can even succeed persisting the new state.
-Others experience concurrency violation error and have to try again.
-In order to overcome this the NHibernate saga persister uses **additional** pessimistic concurrency control using `UPDLOCK` hint.
+This approach has a downside of poor performance in high-contention scenarios where a single saga is accessed by multiple message-processing threads.
+These threads read the same saga state and process their messages but only one can succeed persisting the new state.
+Other threads processing the same message will experience concurrency violation error and need to retry.

+In order to overcome the problem of frequent retries the NHibernate saga persister uses **additional** pessimistic concurrency control using `UPDLOCK` hint.
 A lock is created when fetching the saga instance from the database and is held till the end of the transaction blocking other threads that try fetching that particular saga.
-The advantage of this approach that it minimizes the number of retries that would be caused should only the optimistic concurrency was employed.
-Multiple saga instances can still be processed in parallel.
+Different saga instances can still be processed concurrently.

 ## Explicit version